 What Does ‘AAA’ Really Mean?

-Each jeweler has a different definition of what AAA grade quality means to them.
-We always recommend asking your jeweler how they define their quality.
+Each jeweller has a different definition of what AAA grade quality means to them.
+We always recommend asking your jeweller how they define their quality.

-A lot of jewelers will use the term ‘AAA’ or even AAAA grade’, without displaying real images of center stones, which we believe isn’t transparent, as it does not give you an accurate depiction of what that center stone will look like in real life.
+A lot of jewellers will use the term ‘AAA’ or even AAAA grade’, without displaying real images of centre stones, which we believe isn’t transparent, as it does not give you an accurate depiction of what that centre stone will look like in real life.

 Our Definition of ‘AAA’ Grade Quality:

-AAA is defined as an emerald with excellent color and transparency, and expertly cut to enhance its luster and brilliance.
-Known for their unique inclusions, AAA grade emeralds will feature fewer naturally occurring inclusions categorizing their clarity as ‘slightly included’ as compared to A or AA emeralds which are "Included" or "Heavily Included".
+AAA is defined as an emerald with excellent colour and transparency, and expertly cut to enhance its lustre and brilliance.
+Known for their unique inclusions, AAA grade emeralds will feature fewer naturally occurring inclusions categorising their clarity as ‘slightly included’ as compared to A or AA emeralds which are "Included" or "Heavily Included".

-Good clarity within the emerald will also impact the vibrancy and transparency of the overall color.
+Good clarity within the emerald will also impact the vibrancy and transparency of the overall colour.

 As a natural characteristic, all emeralds are included by nature.
 We select our emeralds with as few natural inclusions as possible, classifying them as ‘slightly included’.
 This helps to strike the perfect balance between a great quality emerald at a reasonable price.